gnmearacaun/rpios-wayfirewm-config/README.md

 ```
 ## Install A Minimal Vim Configuration

-- The package vim-gtk3 has better clipboard support, Wayland users should install `wl-clipboard` (we did).
+- The package vim-gtk3 has better clipboard support than plain old Vim.
+Wayland users should install `wl-clipboard` (done previously).
 This vim config is based on https://github.com/nvim-zh/minimal_vim by the incomparable [jdhao](https://github.com/jdhao)

-To avoid default conf interfering with this conf do this:
+To avoid default conf interfering with this conf, do this:
 ```
 mv ~/.vimrc ~/.vimrc.bak
 ```